arnhazra/lenstack/DEPENDENCIES.md

 * react - Popular JavaScript library for building user interfaces.
 * react-bootstrap - React components that implement the Bootstrap design language.
 * react-dom - React package for working with the DOM.
-* sonner - Simple and customizable toast messages for React.
+* react-hot-toast - Simple and customizable toast messages for React.
 * react-simple-star-rating - Rating component for React.
 * sass - CSS preprocessor that adds power and elegance to traditional CSS.
 * typescript - Typed superset of JavaScript that compiles to plain JavaScript and helps maintaining type safe code.